eldridgea/eldrid.ge/content/resume.md

 ## <p style="text-align: center;"> [Download Full Résumé](/files/resume.pdf) </p> ##

-### Eldridge Alexander Consulting - *Owner, Information Security Consultant* ###
+### Gemini - *Associate Director, Cloud Security* ###
-Working with business clients to ensure good securtity posture across all organizational systems.
+Leading a team to ensure our cloud infrastructure is secure, providing infrastructure to the security org, and being consultants to the company

 ### Kong - *Information Security Manager* ###
 Working to make security simple, accessible, and effective.